SoumiryaSarangi/OS-CA-Automated-Deadlock-Detection-Tool/QUICK_START.md

 ### Step 1: Load a Sample

 1. Open the app in your browser
+2. **Choose your theme** - Click the 🌓/☀️ toggle in top-right (Dark or Light mode)
-2. You'll see the **Input Tab** by default
+3. You'll see the **Input Tab** by default with animated CPU icon
-3. Click the **"Circular Deadlock"** button under "Load Sample Dataset"
+4. Click the **"Circular Deadlock"** button under "Load Sample Dataset"
-4. Tables will auto-populate with data
+5. Tables will auto-populate with data

 ### Step 2: Analyze